hacks-guide/Guide-WiiU/ios-folders.md

-# IOS folders and paths
+# IOS Folders and Paths

 ?> This page is primarily meant to be used with [Recover a Corrupted IOS](recover-ios)